mikeyamato/08-07-2017-UCLA-Class-Repository-FSF/Class-Content/02-css-bootstrap/02-Homework/Instructions/homework-instructions.md

 4. Deploy your new Bootstrap-powered portfolio to GitHub Pages.

-### Submitting Your Work on [BootcampSpot.com](http://bootcampspot.com/)

-1. Submit the GitHub links to your portfolio repositories on GitHub.

-2. Submit the link to your (GitHub Pages) deployed site in the same input field.

 ### BONUS

 * Incorporate CSS animations in your portfolio.
 [More info here](http://www.w3schools.com/css/css3_animations.asp).